Skip to main content

 Standard non-authenticated HTTP requests

-The most basic way to use HTTP Actions is without any authentication.
+The most basic way to use HTTP Actions is without authentication.

-HTTP Actions can be used with most of Blink's connection types to send authenticated requests to existing service providers in Blink.
-For example, to send an authenticated request to GitHub's API, use a GitHub connection.
+HTTP Actions can be used with most of the Blink connection types to send authenticated requests to existing service providers in Blink.
+For example, to send an authenticated request to GitHub’s API, use a GitHub connection.

 Blink adds support for additional service providers on a weekly basis.
 To use Actions with a service provider that is not currently supported, there are two options: